-It is best to bentch Lulav as soon as possible after sunrise (6:32am), especially on the first day.
-Nevertheless, one may bentch Lulav any time after sunrise until (7:39pm).
-In extenuating circumstances (as occur on can Mivtzoim), or after the fact, it is acceptable if performed after dawn (5:10am) with a Brocho, or before three stars emerge (8:06pm) without a Brocho (unless it is Friday evening or Shmini Atzeres evening).
+It is best to bentch Lulav as soon as possible after sunrise (6:07am on 1st day), especially on the first day.
+Nevertheless, one may bentch Lulav any time after sunrise until sunset (6:18pm on 1st day).
+In extenuating circumstances (as can occur on Mivtzoim), or after the fact, it is acceptable if performed after dawn (4:49am on 1st day) with a Brocho, or before three stars emerge (6:57pm on 1st day) without a Brocho (unless it is Friday evening or Shmini Atzeres evening).